ME-405/The-Arm-Game/README.md

 Jacob Bograd, Nick De Simone, Horacio Albarran
 ![Poster](Images/THE ARM GAME POSTER.png)

+## Introduction

+Our 3D-printed robotic arm is manipulated using a game controller, where the goal in using the arm is to grab a ping-pong ball and drop it through the "catching tables".
+The game controller communicates to the host computer over a library obtained through GitHub, and the PC interprets the controller inputs as desired end effector locations and sends them to a l476RG Nucleo.
+The Nucleo reads the given input arguments as x,y, and z-coordinates and transforms them into respective motor PWM values, which correspond to necessary angular positions for the servos.
+The Nucleo also sends the DC motor's encoder values back to the computer.
+All of the calculations are handled on the computer side, such that the Nucleo only sets PWM values for the respective motor and/or servos in order to get to the specified position for the claw at the end of the robotic arm.

 ## Documentation and Software Design

-There are ten .py files needed to be residing on the micro-controller side in order for it to function ideally.
+There are ten .py files for the micro-controller side of the controller program.
 Such files allow for closed loop control of the used motor as well as providing with the required calculations in order to operate the arm, elbow, and clamping mechanism of the links.
 On the other hand, there is one required file on the computer side in order to open the console for the game controller to be used and provide with the desired x,y, and z-coordinates of the desired point in space where the claw must be located in order to grab the desired object, in this case, a ping-pong ball.
 For further information, please refer to the following link for any documentation regarding "The Arm Game" project:

 https://me-405.github.io/The-Arm-Game/

-## Introduction

-The goal is to create a robotic arm that a user can control using a game controller, a PS5 game controller, and grab a pin-pong ball in order to place it in the design catching table at different locations on space.
-The Controller will communicating to the host computer over a library obtained through GitHub, and the host controller will then inter-operate the controller inputs and send them to a l476RG Nucleo.
-The Nucleo will then read the given input arguments,which will be given as an x,y, and z-coordinates, and transform them into the respective motor PWM values as well as angle for the servos.
-The Nucleo will then also send the encoder values back to the computer.
-All of the calculations will be handled on the computer side, the Nucleo will only be setting the PWM values for the respective motors and/or servos in order to get to the specified position for the claw at the end of the robotic arm.

 ## Calibration
+!!
+PROBABLY DONT NEED THIS SECTION.
+IT IS NOT CORRECT ANYMORE, WE DID NOT ZERO THE BASE !!
 The arm will contain a calibrate function that will zero the base.
 Once the base is calibrated the arm will go to the minimum value and set the encoder value to be zero in order to the to a position specified as "its origin" initial position.